jmettraux/aachen/src/kb00_combat.md

 A combat situation is divided in **rounds** of roughly six seconds.
 Every participant takes their turn during the round, then another round begins.

+1. reaction roll if necessary
+2. surprise round if necessary
+3. initiative roll
+4. round begins
+  * initiative side takes their turns
+  * other side takes their turns
+  * go to 4, next round begins

 ## surprise

 Attackers always try to achieve surprise.